A woman with shoulder-length curly dark hair, light skin, wearing clear glasses, and a black shirt, smiling at the camera.

 What I love most about being a therapist is connecting with others and celebrating what makes each person unique.
 In my practice I create space where you get to feel seen, heard, understood and feel confident in exploring what you are needing to experience joy.

-I’ve been working with clients whose ages range from pre-teens to young adults for over 10 years.
+I’ve been working with clients whose ages range from teens to young adults for over 10 years.
 I have worked in outpatient clinics and schools since 2012 and recently opened up my own practice.
 Throughout my career I have been trained in several evidenced based therapy modalities.
 I am an eclectic therapist which means that I use several therapy modalities to best match each client’s unique needs.
+I have special training in providing gender-affirming care for kids, teens, and young adults and offer this service in my practice.
 I graduated with a Masters of Art in Mental Health Counseling from University of Northern Iowa in 2012 and have been practicing therapy ever since.

 One of the most important parts of therapy is the relationship between therapist and client.
 I encourage and welcome conversations about my identities and background so we can explore our similarities and differences.
 When we talk openly about our identities in therapy it allows us to build a safe and trusting relationship.